 Domaine Benoit Badoz Côtes du Jura Rouge Trousseau 'Marnes Rouges'

-Velvety soft red wine from the Jura.
+Light and silky red wine from the Jura.

 Read More Show Less Aromas Styles